 The early 1980s – numbers preceded the letters – anywhere between three to four numbers followed by two letters.
 So, if the code goes 8211CA – it means that it was manufactured in November 1982 in a factory in Spain.

-Stitches on LV bags are even, regular, and consistent.
+The stitches on Louis Vuitton tote bags and handbags are even, regular, and consistent.
 Even at the crevices of the handle tabs, the number of stitches on the bag are exact on both the sides of the handles.
 If the finish of the stitches looks sloppy, count them on either side, and that will give you a clear picture.

-Other interesting trivia – if you look closely, you can easily spot a fake.
+Other interesting trivia – if you look closely, you can easily spot fake LV purses.

 - The tail of the letter ‘L’ is short.